terra-money/community-pool-vesting/README.md

 - `amount`: The amount of tokens to redelegate, specified as a Coin object.

 #### AddToWhitelistMsg
-Purpose: This message is used as part of the ExecuteMsg to specify the addresses that should be added to the whitelist of users allowed to withdraw vested funds.
+**Purpose:** This message is used as part of the ExecuteMsg to specify the addresses that should be added to the whitelist of users allowed to withdraw vested funds to the recipient.

 **Fields:**

 - `addresses`: A list of addresses to be added to the whitelist.

 #### RemoveFromWhitelistMsg
-Purpose: This message is used as part of the ExecuteMsg to specify the addresses that should be removed from the whitelist of users allowed to withdraw vested funds.
+**Purpose:** This message is used as part of the ExecuteMsg to specify the addresses that should be removed from the whitelist of users allowed to withdraw vested funds.

 **Fields:**

 - `addresses`: A list of addresses to be removed from the whitelist.

 #### UpdateOwnerMsg
-Purpose: This message is used as part of the ExecuteMsg to specify the new owner's address to update the contract's configuration.
+**Purpose:** This message is used as part of the ExecuteMsg to specify the new owner's address to update the contract's configuration.

 **Fields:**

 - `owner`: The new address of the contract owner.

 #### UpdateRecipientMsg
-Purpose: This message is used as part of the ExecuteMsg to specify the new recipient's address for fund withdrawals.
+**Purpose:** This message is used as part of the ExecuteMsg to specify the new recipient's address for fund withdrawals.

 **Fields:**